Groundbreaking Study Clears Grain-Free Dog Food

 What to Look For When Going Grain-Free

-So, are all grain-free dog foods bad?
-Not at all!
-Grain-free is the best choice for your dog if it's the right grain-free food.
+Grain-free is the best choice for your dog, but only if it's the right high-quality grain-free food.

-Grain-free dog foods are foods which do not contain grains such as corn, rice, and wheat.
+Grain-free dog foods are foods that do not contain grains such as corn, rice, and wheat.
 Good grain-free dog food should have meat as its main ingredient.
-It should also be biologically appropriate, minimally processed, and moisture rich.
+It should also be biologically appropriate, minimally processed, and moisture-rich.